ga-wdi-quizzes/week-08/README.md

 Of the three following options, which is the most "correct" way of organizing the files that make up an Angular app?
 Why is this option considered "better" than the other two?

 **Your answer:**
+B is considered the 'better' way currently, as the convention is to organize files by the model they refer to, rather than by the type of file.
 > ...